 Faux Leather vs. Genuine Leather

 There’s a variegated range of leathers on the market nowadays.
-With the advent of technology and innovation, people are creating wonderful alternatives of the Authentic, real leather.
-But all of them have their own pros and cons.
+With the advent of technology and innovation, people are creating wonderful alternatives to Authentic/ Real leather.
+But all of them have their pros and cons.
 So before buying a leather product knowing your leather is also very important.
-No matter how glamorous the affordable alternatives might appeal, they can never match the sophistication and class of genuine full grain leather.
-If you are still unaware of the existence of the faux leather and wish to enlighten yourself on whether to opt for an authentic leather bag or invent a cheaper version, then the next few paragraphs are solely for you.
+No matter how glamorous the affordable alternatives might appeal, they can never match the sophistication and class of genuine & full-grain leather.
+If you are still unaware of the existence of faux leather and wish to enlighten yourself on whether to opt for an authentic leather bag or invent a cheaper version, then the next few paragraphs are solely for you.

 WHAT IS FAUX LEATHER?

-Faux leather, which also coined the name synthetic leather or artificial leather, is a man-made material substituted for leather in upholstery, apparel, footwear, and other uses where a leather-like finish is desired but the actual material is cost-prohibitive.
-Artificial leather is marketed under various names, such as leatherette, vegan leather, PU leather and pleather.
-It is considered as a pocket-friendly alternative to genuine leather.
-There are handful varieties of faux leather.
-They are bi-cast leather, bonded leather, PU faux leather fabric and PVC faux leather fabric.
+Faux leather, also coined the name synthetic leather or artificial leather, is a man-made material substituted for leather in upholstery, apparel, footwear, and other uses where a leather-like finish is desired but the actual material is cost-prohibitive.
+Artificial leather is marketed under various names, such as leatherette, vegan leather, PU leather, and leather.
+It is considered a pocket-friendly alternative to genuine leather.
+There is a handful of varieties of faux leather.
+They are bi-cast leather, bonded leather, PU faux leather fabric, and PVC faux leather fabric.

 WHAT IS AUTHENTIC LEATHER?

 WHAT’S MORE BENEFICIAL?

 It’s always advisable to go for genuine ones.
 Just to save a few bucks, it’s not at all a wise decision to buy faux leather.
 The long-term value of your purchase should be considered above all.
-While many faux leathers are attractive because they are easy to clean with harsh chemicals, the laminated surface often cracks after only a few years of use.
+While numerous types of faux leather are attractive because they are easy to clean with harsh chemicals, the laminated surface often cracks after only a few years of use.
 Authentic leather, on the other hand, has been known to last for a decade or more.
 Genuine leather is indeed more popular.
-Real leather has an inviting feel, it provides exceptional durability, and quality of the leather gets better with age.
-The real ones are technically more breathable, has a relaxing texture and softens with age but the imitation leather has a plastic finish and feels quite artificial.
+Real leather has an inviting feel, it provides exceptional durability, and the quality of the leather gets better with age.
+The real ones are technically more breathable, has a relaxing texture, and soften with age but the imitation leather has a plastic finish and feels quite artificial.